CBD in France

 Comme évoqué plus haut, les boutiques se multipliant partout en France grâce au libre-échange européen.
 La France s’est vue dernièrement dans l’obligation de modifier sa législation visant à encadrer ce nouveau marché.
 Aujourd’hui il est tout à fait possible de vendre des fleurs et feuilles de chanvre contenant du CBD et un taux légal de THC (<0.2%) grâce à l’Europe (la France n’ayant aucune législation concernant ce sujet).

-For a reason that still escapes the integrated CBD players in France, the country is proposing to ban the marketing of CBD flowers and leaves, as well as any product containing them in their raw state(CBD small buds, but also mixtures of Trim CBD etc.), arguing that it would be too difficult to differentiate CBD flowers from illegal cannabis (containing high or very high levels of THC).
+For a reason that still eludes the integrated CBD players in France, the country proposes to ban nothing less than the marketing of CBD flowers and CBD leaves, as well as any product containing them in their raw state ( small CBD buds , but also Trim CBD mixes, etc.), explaining that it would be too difficult to differentiate CBD flowers from illegal cannabis (containing high or even very high THC levels).

 The Cali Weed team